KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Management/Development-and-Release-Management/Change-Control.page.md

 ### Login to Simplifier
 Logging in to your Simplifier account is required to raise issues.
 Browse to <a href="https://simplifier.net/" target="_blank">https://simplifier.net/</a> and use the login option on the top right of the page, then enter the chosen credentials.
 <a id="navigateproject"></a>

-### Navigation to the NHS England IG Project

-The NHS England IG project is located here in <a href="https://simplifier.net/guide/nhs-england-fhir-implementation-guide">Simplifier.</a>

 ### Change to an existing NHS England IG Asset
 When the change request is for a change to an existing NHSE IG FHIR asset, the preferred approach is to raise the issue at the level of the relevant asset.